lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

 - Late binding security functionality to be tested & hardened prior to incorporating in base ROM.

 - Second ROM partition is patchable through e-fuse / OTP based code patches for survivability.
-  Provides hooks to fix critical functional (e.g. early reset sequence) and / or security bugs.
+  This provides hooks to fix critical functional (e.g. early reset sequence) and/or security bugs.

 - ROM Patching requirements are as follows:

   - Must be able to patch at least 32 locations in the ROM with a granularity of 4B, 8B, 16B, or 32B per patched location.

-  - At reset no patches must be active.
+  - At reset, no patches must be active.

   - The patch contents must be authenticated before being consumed by the ROM code.
     This authentication uses RSA3072 or ECC384, SHA-384.